jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 In Com, the object remains as long as there are referrers.
 Symbol just has a more refined methodology.

-Another difference in methodology is that if an object is destroyed, non created symbols still refer to eachother (see picture).
+Another difference in methodology is that if an object is destroyed, non created symbols still refer to each other (see picture).

 <
 How do you mimic Com methodology?